Skip to main content

 “Arm's Length Financing and Innovation: Evidence from Publicly Traded Firms”, (Management Science, January 2016, 62:1)

-“Can Tax Cuts Stimulate Corporate Innovation” (with Xiaoding Liu, forthcoming, Journal of Financial and Quantitative Analysis)
+“Can Corporate Income Tax Cuts Stimulate Innovation” (with Xiaoding Liu, lead article, Journal of Financial and Quantitative Analysis, August 2020, 55:5)

 “Corporate Governance and Payout Policy: Evidence from Master Limited Partnerships” (with Aaron Mandell, Journal of Corporate Finance, December 2018, Vol. 53, Pages 106-132)